 A major obstacle to meeting the needs of the underserved is a lack of adequate funding and resources.
-The City's CDBG and HOME grant allocations have decreased significantly over the past several years.
-This stated, we are aware of our responsibility to identify and prioritize needs and to utilize available funding wisely and efficiently.
+This stated, the City is aware of its responsibility to identify and prioritize needs and to utilize available funding wisely and efficiently.

-Data and feedback received through citizen participation and input from our partner organizations is carefully analyzed.
-The City continues to maintain and develop strong relationships with our nonprofit service and housing providers to coordinate efforts and activities.
-We seek to update and maintain current directories of available resources in order to increase awareness and best direct those in need.
-We inform citizens of programs conducted by other City departments, such as the free home Energy Evaluation offered by our Electric Department.
+Data and feedback received through citizen participation and input from the City's partner organizations is carefully analyzed.
+The City continues to maintain and develop strong relationships with its nonprofit service and housing providers to coordinate efforts and activities.
+Steps are taken to update and maintain current directories of available resources in order to increase awareness and best direct those in need.
+Citizens are informed about programs conducted by other City departments, such as the free home Energy Evaluation offered by the North Little Rock Electric Department, and workshops offered by the Laman Library on various topics including resume writing, job search assistance, and cooking on a budget.